zippity1/Mastermind-Behind-Zippity/README.md

 Join the Zippity movement today and help turn this bold vision into a groundbreaking reality.
 Together, we can build a community that thrives on trust, effort, and shared success.

 ## Consider Getting In Early!
-***You can confirm token address on Solscan > https://solscan.io/token/C2P5V6qW5vSnZL8hknWZPfRtxs3QyKRqnHLVQt4qpump
+***You can confirm token address on New Solana token address coming soon!
+No worries about the old address—there's no complicated migration involved.
+It's a simple transfer, and you're in 100% control.
+The new address will be updated here.
+Stay tuned!

 ***Trusted Instructional Source